joepike/CV-1/README.md

 #### Makers Academy (November 2017 - February 2018)

-Interest in code developed as a byproduct of my use of software for a job and my inclination to avoid repetitive tasks, which set the ball rolling for me trying to automate some of these tasks.
+My interest in code developed as a byproduct of my inclination to avoid repetitive tasks when using software at work which set the ball rolling for attempting to automate out some of the repetition.
+Since then I've found that programming appeals to my exploratory nature - probing a problem, using analysis techniques to gain more data, forming a testable model, then driving a solutuon using TDD.
+Makers has provided me with the techniques to become a programmer with a far more robust and considered approach - following TDD, SOLID principles and Agile/XP values.

-Im an independent learner since I begun the process of automating the use of cadcam software as a solo endeavour with no outside help or input.
+I am naturally inquisitive which lends itself to being an independent learner - my energy finds an outlet in pursuing a goal whether solo or as a team it doesn't matter - I rely on my self-discipline to come at a problem consistently and from every angle.

 Im a great collaborator as I always maintain high energy and positivity, an open mind, willingness to learn, and willingness to be wrong.
 Ask any of my fellow makers graduates.